FLIGHT DYNAMICS SUPPORT SERVICES (FDSS) IV - 80GSFC24R0027 elibrary

 National Aeronautics And Space Administration

-NASA's Goddard Space Flight Center is seeking proposals for the Environmental Test and Integration Services (ETIS) IV under the Draft Request for Proposal (DRFP) 80GSFC24R0012.
+NASA's Goddard Space Flight Center is seeking proposals for the Environmental Test and Integration Services (ETIS) IV under solicitation number 80GSFC24R0012.
 The procurement aims to secure a contractor to provide essential environmental testing and integration services, including structural testing, electromagnetic compatibility testing, and facility maintenance, critical for supporting NASA's space exploration missions.
-This contract, structured as a Cost-Plus-Award-Fee (CPAF) Indefinite Delivery Indefinite Quantity (IDIQ), has a minimum order value of $4 million and a maximum of $442 million, with a five-year performance period anticipated to begin in August 2025.
-Interested vendors must submit comments on the DRFP by September 18, 2024, and register for the Industry Day scheduled for September 16, 2024, by September 9, 2024.
-For inquiries, contact Eboni N. Washington at eboni.n.washington@nasa.gov.
+This contract, structured as a Cost-Plus-Award-Fee (CPAF) Indefinite Delivery Indefinite Quantity (IDIQ), has a minimum order value of $4 million and a maximum of $442 million, emphasizing the importance of high-quality performance and compliance with federal regulations.
+Interested vendors must submit their comments on the draft RFP by September 18, 2024, and are encouraged to participate in an Industry Day on September 16, 2024, for further engagement.

 Active